nwestallen/poker-study/README.md

   - Number of players
   - Blinds & antes
   - Input for stack sizes
+* Mobile and small layouts/more responsive design
+* Action summary should handle partial strategies (omit unavailable actions and normalize to 100%)

 ## Dev Notes
 1. run `npx shadow-cljs run repl/start` in command line